lamhq/tech-notes/pages/devops/aws/2-compute/1-ec2/1-overview.md

 - data warehousing, Elasticsearch, and analytics.

-## What Makes Up an EC2 Instance?

-EC2 instances are a combination of virtual processors (vCPUs), memory, network, and in some cases, instance storage and graphics processing units (GPUs)

-Instance types consist of a prefix identifying the type of workloads they're optimized for, followed by a size.

-For example, the instance type `c5.large` can be broken down into the following elements.

-- `c5` determines the instance family and generation number.
-Here, the instance belongs to the fifth generation of instances in an instance family that's optimized for generic computation.
-- `large`, which determines the amount of instance capacity.

 ## EC2 Instance Lifecycle

-When the instance is **pending** (1), billing has not started.
+When the instance is **pending**, billing has not started.

-When your instance is **running** (2), it's ready to use.
+When your instance is **running**, it's ready to use.
 This is also the stage where billing begins.

-When you **stop and start** an instance (4), your instance may be placed on a new underlying physical server.
-Therefore, you lose any data on the instance store that were on the previous host computer.
-When you stop an instance, the instance gets a new public IP address but maintains the same private IP address.
+When you **stop and start** an instance:
+- You lose any data on the instance store from the previous run.
+- The instance gets a new public IP address but maintains the same private IP address.

 When you stop your instance, it enters the **stopping** state, and then the **stopped** state.
 AWS does not charge usage or data transfer fees for your instance after you stop it, but storage for any Amazon EBS volumes is still charged.

-While your instance is in the stopped state, you can modify some attributes, like the instance type.
-When you stop your instance, the data stored in memory (RAM) is lost.
+While your instance is in the **stopped** state, you can modify some attributes, like the instance type.

-When you **terminate** an instance (5), the instance store are erased, and you lose both the public IP address and private IP address of the machine.
-Termination of an instance means you can no longer access the machine.
+When you **terminate** an instance:
+- Instance store are erased
+- Public and private IP address are released
+- You can no longer access the machine.

 ## E2C Hibernation